OutSystems/docs-odc/src/eap/external-idps.md

     <div class="info" markdown="1">

-    When you switch the IdP for your Platform services or apps, all signed-in users get logged out after their current access token expires.
+    When you switch the IdP for your Platform services or apps, all signed-in users get logged out when their current access token expires.
 They have to log back in using the newly applied provider.
+For the Platform services, they may have to wait several minutes to log back in while new certificates are processed.

     </div>